Shop the Items

-I mentioned in my first post of the new year that I recently signed up for my fourth half marathon.
-I’ve completed the Mississippi Blues Half Marathon, the Mercedes-Benz Half Marathon, and the DC Rock n Roll Half Marathon.
-On top of those three halves, I’ve completed one full marathon – the whole 26.2 miles – at the Baton Rouge Beach Marathon (which I’m not sure even exists anymore).
+I’ve completed the Mississippi Blues Half Marathon, the Mercedes-Benz Half Marathon, and the DC Rock n Roll Half Marathon twice.
+On top of those four halves, I’ve completed one full marathon – the whole 26.2 miles – at the Baton Rouge Beach Marathon, which I’m not sure even exists anymore.

 5 Half Marathon Training Tips